lh0x00/umitt/readme.md

 [![github issues][github-issues-image]][github-issues-url]
 [![build status][travis-image]][travis-url]

-an upgraded version of Events in Node.js core API for the browser
+An upgraded version of Events in Node.js core API for the browser.
+We only get features that we think you really need, not the whole.

 [npm-url]: https://npmjs.org/package/umitt
 [npm-version-image]: https://badge.fury.io/js/umitt.svg